 - Sift together 150g (1 cup) plain flour, 1 teaspoon baking powder, ½ teaspoon bicarbonate of soda and 1 teaspoon mixed spice into a large bowl.
 Add 150g brown sugar and stir to combine, breaking up any lumps.

-- Combine 100ml of the olive oil, 2 of the eggs, 1 teaspoon vanilla, half the chopped pineapple and 300g grated carrot and mix well.
+- Combine 100ml of the olive oil, 2 of the eggs, 1 teaspoon vanilla, half the chopped pineapple and 150g of the grated carrot and mix well.
 Add to the flour mixture and use a spatula or large metal spoon to gently mix until just combined.